kayahuseyin/FutCardCreator/README.md

 ## Issues

 - **Export to Gallery:** At this moment, saving created card to the device gallery is not working properly.
 It will be fixes in upcoming updates.
+- **MVC Design Pattern:** The application currently lacks a clear implementation of the MVC architecture.
+The app will be refactored in upcoming updates.

 ## Upcoming Solution

-- **Programmatic UI** In the upcoming updates, instead of using the story board the UI will be created programmatically.
+- **Programmatic UI:** In the upcoming updates, instead of using the storyboard the UI will be created programmatically.
 This change will make it easier to export the card.